 The number of calories you burn during a workout is greatly impacted by intensity level.

-For instance, running for 30 minutes at a 10 minute/mile pace you will burn 360 calories.
-If you pick up your pace to an 8.5 minute/mile pace, you burn 450 calories.
+For instance, by running for 30 minutes at a 10-minute/mile pace you will burn 360 calories.
+If you pick up your pace to an 8.5-minute/mile pace, you burn 450 calories.

 Another good example is bicycling.
 You can burn 594 calories if you are able to sustain a 20mph pace for 30 minutes.
 However, if your pace drops to the 16-19mph range, the number of calories burned drops to 432.

 So, if you want to know what exercises burn the most calories the fastest, just understand all aerobic activities are great options.
 As you increase your intensity level, the number of calories you burn will increase as well.

 Whether you’re trying to lose weight or improve your fitness level, are interested to know how much to fuel your body after a workout, or are just curious about how many calories you burned during exercise, you can estimate your calorie expenditure by using a simple calculator.

 To use this “calories burned exercising” calculator, just follow these simple steps:

 - Enter how long you performed it for

 - Enter your weight